 Routine use cases

-A practical note on What to do when travel days changes your routine plan for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: travel days for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.

 Direct answer